hiroyukioya/esTT_spike/README.md

 ## Overview

 The **ESTT Project** focuses on the electrical stimulation and recording of brain activity, particularly targeting the neural responses and spike activity in the human brain.
-It involves the collection of electrophysiological data through brain stimulation techniques, followed by the analysis of single-unit neural spikes.
-This project aims to further our understanding of neural encoding, brain stimulation therapies, and the interactions between brain circuits in response to electrical stimuli.
+It involves the collection of electrophysiological data through brain stimulation techniques, followed by the analysis of concurrently recorded single-unit neural spikes.
+This project aims to further our understanding of brain connection, neural encoding, brain stimulation therapies, and the interactions between brain circuits in response to electrical stimuli.
+Here we used single-pulse direct brain stimulation and single-unit recording in humans.

 ## Objectives